-Subcontractors and independent contractors are agents of CONSENSUS and act on behalf of CONSENSUS while performing their duties.
-These individuals and entities are required to adhere to the same billing and coding standards that are applicable to CONSENSUS employees.
+Covered Individuals are agents of Consensus and act on behalf of Consensus while performing their duties.
+These individuals and entities are required to adhere to the same billing and coding standards that are applicable to Consensus Covered Individuals.

 Accounting Practices and Credit Balances